sarthakgupta005/KPMG_Assignment/README.md

 # KPMG_Assignment
-Note: Change the Region and the AMI ID accordin to your AWS Account for Challenge1.yml
+Note: Change the Region and the AMI ID according to your AWS Account for Challenge1.yml